 Property and equipment are stated at cost less accumulated depreciation.
 Furniture and equipment is depreciated using the straight-line method over the estimated useful lives of the respective assets (3 to 10 years).
+Lab equipment is depreciated using the straight-line method over the estimated useful lives of the respective assets (5 to 25 years).
 Buildings and related improvements are depreciated using the straight-line method over the estimated useful lives of the respective assets (15 to 40 years).
 Asset purchases are capitalized if the total cost of the asset or the sum of the cost of the components equals or exceeds \$5,000 and the asset has a useful life of at least three years.